Archives: Press Release

 Andy Koss, Drax Power CEO, said:

-It will be accepting applications for technical apprenticeships in January with further opportunities in business support areas, such as finance and business administration, becoming available throughout the year.
+Drax will be accepting applications for technical apprenticeships until January 31 with further opportunities in business support areas, such as finance and business administration, becoming available throughout the year.
 Drax is keen to attract applications from people of all backgrounds and to encourage diversity.

 More information about apprenticeships is available on the Drax website.